Manufacturing Innovation, Locally

 3D Terrain Model for Ekati Diamond Mine

-The Independent Environmental Monitoring Agency (IEMA), which oversees the Ekati Diamond Mine in Canada’s Northwest Territories, was looking for an effective way to show indigenous and other local communities what the mine site would look like in the future after closure.
+The Independent Environmental Monitoring Agency, which oversees the Ekati Diamond Mine in the Northwest Territories, was looking for an effective way to show indigenous and other local communities what the mine site would look like in the future after closure.

-Selkirk Technology Access Centre (STAC) provided an interactive portable map application, showcasing the current and future status of the mine.
-For consultation purposes, STAC built a 3D terrain model of the entire site—which is over 40 kilometres wide—and used a data projector to project imagery, like a caribou migration path, onto the model.
-This made it more interactive to help facilitate the discussion with people impacted by the mine.
+The Selkirk Technology Access Centre (STAC) provided an interactive portable map application, showcasing the current and future status of the mine.
+For consultation purposes, the STAC built a 3D terrain model of the entire site—which is over 40 kilometres wide—and used a data projector to project imagery, like a caribou migration path, onto the model.
+This made it more interactive helping facilitate discussions with people impacted by the mine.

 Custom 3D-Printed Parts for UV Water Treatment System